 [Note: I also wrote an article for SCIP, Tell Your (Data) Business Story – Eight Steps to Inspire Your Audience and conducted a “What Do You Do?” elevator pitch workshop]

 Here’s a little bit about the program.

-Storytelling with Data: How to Become a More Effective Storyteller
+Data Storytelling: How to Become a More Effective Storyteller

 I designed the competitive intelligence workshop program around these five learning goals:

 - Create compelling messages for communicating competitive intelligence

 - Use storyboards to develop trust-building, audience-centered content

 - Developing engaging visuals that help tell your data story